Find BIPOC academic editors for hire

 You may contact any of these editors directly or through the Academic Editing Circle contact page.

-Please contact us to schedule editing projects for July 2021 or later.
+Please contact us to request editing projects for July 2022 or later, and we will be happy to work with you!

 Past and future editors participating in the Academic Editing Circle